 DJ is currently the owner and CEO of Doran OmniMedia LLC which publishes The Eagle, the Midwest's Largest LGBT Newspaper since 1991 which covers 7 Midwest states and Gaycation Magazine, a premier LGBT quarterly travel publication established in 2014 distributed in the U.S., Canada and Mexico.
 Doran OmniMedia LLC also owns and operates the LGBT travel booking website www.gaycationtravel.com which is the first LGBT booking and review website in the market.
 In addition to its print and digital platforms Doran OmniMedia LLC also launched the KWIR Radio and KWIR TV networks which provides high quality LGBT focused radio and TV programming across its internet based platforms.
 DJ is an experienced private pilot with over 10,000 flight hours in several aircraft types and holds several endorsements.
 DJ served with distinction in the USAF on C-130's and his passion for aviation continues to drive his love of flying.
 DJ and his husband Joe have a daughter and 2 grandchildren and families on both coasts and in 2010 sold everything and bought a 61' sailboat based in San Francisco.
 They lived aboard her for 3.5 years where they taught themselves how to sail and manage their small ship with only themselves as crew members.
 After they sold their boat they bought and restored a vintage 1981 Bluebird Wanderlodge motorhome and drove it across the United States for almost a year meeting LGBT people in many communities and from all walks of life along the way.
 Now based in Indianapolis, DJ wanted to do something using his flying skills that would inspire people around the globe while promoting a positive message of friendship and goodwill through aviation.
 He always wanted to fly a DC3 and the PrideFlight2018 project seemed like just the thing to accomplish both goals.

-Joe is an accomplished travel/dining writer for Gaycation magazine and The Word Newspaper and is also a Chef in training.
+Joe is a chef and an accomplished travel/dining writer for Gaycation magazine and The Indianapolis Eagle Newspaper.
 Joe has traveled the world exploring different destinations, cultures and attitudes and will be blogging about our flight during the mission.
 He will be posting photos and stories about PrideFlight2018, the destinations we visit and the people that we meet along the way.

 Managing the logistics of the project is a hefty task.
 Clinton Jones is a former mission commander from his time deployed to Afghanistan.
 He will assist in coordinating meetings between international LGBT groups and act as an ambassador of PrideFlight back stateside.
 His main duty is to ensure that the crew has everything they need to circumvent the globe should problems arise.